For 96 years, Character Has Always Come First

-Ninety-six years ago, our founder, Dr. Laura Cushman believed that a child who demonstrates personal and joint responsibility and accountability, is courteous, empathetic and kind and demonstrates industrious behavior will achieve his or her personal academic best.
-These endeavors—industry, courtesy, responsibility, and scholarship—serve as the pillars of our curriculum, and of our school.
+Ninety-six years ago, our founder, Dr. Laura Cushman, believed that a child who demonstrates personal and joint responsibility and accountability, is courteous, empathetic and kind and demonstrates industrious behavior will achieve his or her personal academic best.
+These endeavors—industry, courtesy, responsibility, and scholarship—continue to serve as the pillars of every aspect of our program, and School life.

-From even the youngest age, our students are taught to incorporate the practice of these endeavors into their daily life.
-And as they move into grades four through eighth, students are rewarded for demonstrating The Four Endeavors in the classroom by the Honor Card system, a monthly evaluation in which teachers indicate how successfully a student demonstrated industrious, courteous, responsible, and scholarly behavior.
-Through this evaluation, a student can earn the right to become a member of The Cushman School Student Council.
+From even the youngest age, students learn how to apply the practice of these endeavors into their daily life at home and school.
+It’s so important that beginning with grade four, students are assessed monthly on their demonstration of the Four Endeavors through the Honor Card system.
+Through this evaluation, a student can earn the right to serve as a member of The Cushman School Student Council.
 This character first philosophy develops a ‘happy’ child and continues through high school.

 The Pledge for Success: